 - Preheat the oven to 350 degrees Fahrenheit.

-- Add all wet ingredients (maple syrup, almond butter, almond milk, vanilla, coconut oil) to a large mixing bowl and stir.
+- Add all wet ingredients (maple syrup, almond butter, almond milk, vanilla, oil) to a large mixing bowl and whisk together.

-- Add in all remaining ingredients and mix well.
+- Add in all remaining ingredients and mix well with a wooden spoon

 - Spread the mixture onto a baking tray lined with parchment paper or a silicone baking mat and pack it down into an even sheet.